konturio/geocint-runner/DOCUMENTATION.md

 ### Installation

 1. Create a new user with sudo permissions or use the existing one (the default user is "gis").
 Keep in mind that the best practice is to use this username for creating a Postgres role and database.
-2. Clone 3 repositories (geocint-runner, geocint-openstreetmap, your repo) to working directory.
+2. Clone 3 repositories (geocint-runner, geocint-openstreetmap, your custom repo) to working directory.
 3. The geocint pipeline should [send messages](https://api.slack.com/messaging/sending) to the Slack channel.
 To set slack integration you should:

 * Create a [channel](https://slack.com/help/articles/201402297-Create-a-channel);